lucapette/vimfiles/README.markdown

 My [Vim](http://www.vim.org) configuration directory.

-I'm really thankful [Bram Moolenaar](http://www.moolenaar.net/) for his generous work on the best editor ever.
+I'm really thankful to [Bram Moolenaar](http://www.moolenaar.net/) for his generous work on the best editor ever.
 And I want to say thank you to [tpope](http://tpo.pe/) too.
 Without his incredible amount of work, I would have been using some crappy editor out there.